judy-palimonka/invoice-pdf-generator-clj/README.md

 # invoice-generator-clj
-Generates invoices and business statements in PDF based on data from resources.
+Generates invoices and business statements in PDF based on files provided in resources folder.

 ## Usage
-Look at files in resources to get the gist of data points that are accepted.
+Look at files in resources to get the gist of data points.
 The files are as follows:
 - addresses.edn - your business address
 - clients.edn - your list of clients
-- invoices.edn - each item in :invoices represents a single invoice you want to output in PDF.
+- invoices.edn - each item in :invoices represents a single invoice you want to output in PDF

-Ensure ID of address and customers provided in invoices file match those provided in addresses/clients)
+NB.
+Ensure ID of address and customer provided in invoices file match those provided in addresses/clients.

 ## Run